lilmart210/EasyDiffusers/README.md

 ### Build Docker

 1. Download the Repository
-2. Skip steps 3 and 4 if you don't intend on modifying
+2. Skip steps 3 and 4 if you don't intend on modifying source code
 3. `npm install` in base repository directory
 4. `cd FrontEnd` and run `npm install`.
 Return to the root directory usng `cd ..`
 5. run `docker build -t <a-name> ./` substitute a-name for whatever you want.
 I use easydiff